Where can I find more information about the MSBA’s process?

 Does the MSBA advertise for professional and vendor services?
 Where do you post information on open procurements?

 Yes, the MSBA does advertise for professional services and the services of vendors to help support the MSBA’s mission.
-When available, open procurements will be listed in our Working For the MSBA section.
+When available, open procurements will be listed in our Working with the MSBA/Procurement section.

 I am currently working on an MSBA project, but I have questions on some of the documents, where can I get help?